jistjoalal/blog/README.md

 ## dev notes / todos

-- make a real post!
+- add source code to header links
+- write up on how to make this blog!
+- finish kata post